-The basic approach that we have adopted (due to Rodd [5]) consists of two "levels" of tests.
-Initially the pixels are divided, by a rectangular grid, into small groups of four (for example).
-At the first level of testing, each group becomes a unit called a "cell," provided that it satisfies a relatively mild criterion of homogeneity.
-Those groups that are rejected are assumed to overlap a boundary and their individual pixels are classified by the no-memory method.
+Formula (2) is much faster to compute that formula (1) for each (\S_1,\S_2) pair, once the non-data-dependent constants have been initialized.
+Thus the ML strategy is computationally efficient.
+Another important property is that it does not fail for small n.
+On theoretical grounds, for approach that The basic adopted (due to Rodd, 1972) consists of two "levels" of tests.
+Initially the pixels are divided, by a (hypothetical) grid, into small groups of four (for example).
+At the first level of testing, each group becomes a unit called a "cell", provided that it satisfies a relatively mild criterion of homogeneity.
+Those groups that rejected are assumed to overlap a boundary and their individual pixels are classified by the no-memory method.
 These groups are referred to as "singular" cells.
-At this level it is usually desirable to maintain a fairly low rejection rate to reflect the relatively high a priori probability of a group being homogeneous.
-The goal at this level is essentially the same as the goal of the boundary seeking techniques mentioned previously; i.e., to detect as many pixels as possible that lie along boundaries without requiring that the ones detected form closed contours or even be connected.
+At this level it is usually desirable to maintain a fairly low rejection rate to reflect the relatively high a-priori probability of a group being homogeneous.
+The goal at this level is essentially the same as the goal of the boundary seeking techniques mentioned previously; i.e. to detect as many pixels as possible that lie along boundaries without requiring that the ones detected form closed contours or even be connected.